My Thoughts on Retrovision, a Free Movie & TV Show Streaming Service

-I'd say it's unfortunate that there isn't an installable app for watching Retrovision's films on a mobile device, but since you don't need to login to an account to watch the movies, there really isn't anything that would work best in an app format, so the mobile optimized website is sufficient.
+I'd say it's unfortunate that there isn't an installable app for watching Retrovision's films on a an iPhone, but since you don't need to login to an account to watch the movies, there really isn't anything that would work best in an app format, so the mobile optimized website is sufficient.

-See my list of free movie apps for websites that do have a dedicated mobile application.
+There is, however, an Android app called Classic UHF that, according to the Retrovision website, "has most of my public domain library."
+See my list of free movie apps for other websites that have a dedicated mobile application.

 Retrovision: Final Thoughts